lime-upc/lime/backend/README.md

 How to run it:
 * Make sure MongoDB is running
 * If, in config, kafka_enabled is true, then make sure Kafka is running.
+* Make sure you have run the deploy script `npm run deploy`
 * Run `npm start`

 How to configure it: